stickaround/Netric_Backend/README.md

 Log in with "test@netric.com" and "password" as the password.

+### Accessing Servers
+devel.netric.com:80 - load netric
+devel.netric.com:5601 - load kibana to view logs devel.netric.com:5432 - connect to postgres with user vagrant and password vagrant

+### Debugging
+If using PHPStorm simply start listening on port 9000 for xdebug

 ## The Client

 Netric can have multiple clients.
 The main web client is build separately and deployed by